Robert G. Ingersoll (1833-1899); orator, attorney, politician

 It's just like a bamboo.
 When it gets bigger and taller, it moves closely to the ground.
 A sign of Humility.
 When you become somebody, be nobody.

-nathan ostrea over 1 year ago from philippines
+nathan ostrea almost 2 years ago from philippines

 Humility is the amalgamation of love,hope,and forgiveness.

-Raymond H. over 1 year ago from AL
+Raymond H. about 2 years ago from AL

 I can't find a hero for humilty.
 Can somebody please help me?